Bees and wasps of the family Sphecidae (sand wasps, mud daubers, and other thread-waisted wasps) belong to the Super-family Apoidea.

 These wasps use bumble bees as a host species, depositing their eggs near the bees brood chamber, the wasps larvae kills and consumes the bee larvae, it then pupates in the brood chamber emerging from the nest as an adult wasp.

 Found throughout Florida and most of North America as far north as southern Canada, females of this wasp provision their nest with bees.
-This is a solitary species of bee that is often found on or near flowers where they attack bees coming to feed.
+This is a solitary species of wasp that is often found on or near flowers where they attack bees coming to feed.

 Females burrow into the ground creating an underground cavity for their nest and stocking it with as many as half a dozen bees for their larvae to feed on, soil composition is especially important for this, soil that is too sandy collapses, hard packed soil makes burrowing impossible.
 Many species of beewolves (there are 32 species in N. America) prey mainly on sweat bees of the family Halictidae, adults feed on flower nectar.